SamsungLabs/hifi_plusplus/README.md

 ## Checkpoints

 You can find and download checkpoints in Releases tab.
+The provided checkpoints deliver better quality than reported in the paper due to longer training time and increased batch size.
+The WV-MOS (MOSNet) metrics for SE checkpoint should be 4.41.
+For BWE4khz, BWE2khz and BWE1khz it should be 4.20, 4.05, and 3.88, respectively.

 ## Configs